Close

 Official Application Channels

 Applications are processed through Dominican consulates and authorized visa centers worldwide.
-The Dominica Immigration Division handles in-country applications at Bay Front, Roseau.
-Online pre-registration is available at the official government portal for expedited processing.
+The Dominica Immigration Division handles in-country applications at Bath Road, Roseau.
+Online pre-registration is available through the official government immigration portal for expedited processing.
+Visa applications should be submitted to the nearest Dominica Consulate or Embassy in your country of residence.

 Peak Season Considerations